MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-18-mfp-support-for-ios12.md

 * During our compatibility test we found certificate pinning feature is not working.
 It looks very similar to the issue mentioned [here](https://github.com/AFNetworking/AFNetworking/issues/4229).
 We are currently investigating the issue.
 We will update here once we conclude our investigation.

-**Update:** *We verified Certificate Pinning with latest beta and found ,certificate pinning is working fine, previously evaluating trust was failing due to the issue discussed [here](https://stackoverflow.com/questions/44952985/ios-11-and-12-installed-certificates-not-trusted-automatically-self-signed).*
+**Update:** *We verified Certificate Pinning with latest beta and found ,certificate pinning is working fine, previously evaluating trust was failing due to the issue Certificate.*

 > **Disclaimer:** *Some of the action items that are addressed in the list above are not under IBM’s control.
 Therefore, we expect developers and IT managers to ensure that their infrastructure is up-to-date according to Apple’s requirements.*